MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 You can also use Docker with a Visual Studio Code Remote Development Container to quickly define development environments.
 For more information about VS Code Development Containers, see https://github.com/microsoft/Quantum/tree/master/.devcontainer.

-The workflows for each of these setups are described and compared at [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+The workflows for each of these setups are described and compared in [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 ## Set up the Quantum Development Kit to manage optimization solvers in Azure Quantum